Read time: 3 mins

 Stages in the sales funnel

-Lead (Suspect): A lead (also known as a suspect) is someone you have not spoken to.
+Lead (or, Suspect): A lead (also known as a suspect) is someone you have not spoken to.
 But if a lead appears similar in profile to your target customer, you may decide that they are worth pursuing.
 Track your most fruitful sources of leads (that is, leads that become customers).

 Prospect: A prospect has confirmed interest in your offering.
 You have had a conversation, provided the person with information about what you do, and both of you have agreed to a next step in the sales process.